fuchen1991/epmc-petl/README.md

 --model-input-files /path/to/your-model /path/to/your-equivalence-relation
 --property-input-files /path/to/your-property
 ```
-where `uct-time-limit` means  how much time the solver should use when exploring the model(in seconds);  `uct-depth-limit` means how many steps the solver should perform in the state space exploration;  `bvalue` means the coefficient of the bias parameter in the UCT formula between old and new state exploration;  `print-time-interval ` means how often the algorithm should print the current result of the UCT search(in seconds); `random-seed` means the random seed used to select unvisited successors: you can set these parameters as you wish, and the default value of  `random-seed` is 1000, and all other default values are 1.
+where `uct-time-limit` represents how much time the solver should use when exploring the model (in seconds);  `uct-depth-limit` stands for how many steps the solver should perform in the state space exploration;  `bvalue` is the coefficient of the bias parameter in the UCT formula between old and new state exploration;  `print-time-interval ` specifies how often the algorithm should print the current result of the UCT search (in seconds); and `random-seed` is the random seed used to select unvisited successors.
+You can set these parameters as you wish, and the default value of  `random-seed` is 1000, and all other default values are 1.
 Again, you need to specify the paths of the files.

 ## Examples
 ### petl-minlp
-Let's take https://github.com/fuchen1991/epmc-petl/blob/master/experiment_files/navigation/same_initial/navigation_3_4.prism as the model file, and https://github.com/fuchen1991/epmc-petl/blob/master/experiment_files/navigation/navigation_1.equiv as the equivalence relation file.
+Consider https://github.com/fuchen1991/epmc-petl/blob/master/experiment_files/navigation/same_initial/navigation_3_4.prism as the model file, and https://github.com/fuchen1991/epmc-petl/blob/master/experiment_files/navigation/navigation_1.equiv as the equivalence relation file.
 For property, we check `Pmin=?
 [F (at_goal1 | at_goal2)]`.

  In this model, 2 robots move in a grid, trying to get to their goals.
 Each grid cell makes the robots disappear with a different probability.
-The robots are totally independent, and we're computing the minimal probability of at least one robot finally reaching its goal.
+The robots are totally independent, and we are computing the minimal probability of at least one robot finally reaching its goal.

 We put all these three files, the epmc-petl.jar file, and the z3-4.6.0 folder under the main directory, and run under this directory this command:
 ```